 Developing record keeping and vetting processes is important for quality control with new crops.
 It will likely be messy and iterative; there is simply no way to do it without some trial and error.
+Awareness of and compliance with relevant regulatory requirements is critical.
 The early work may be more informal, but pilot systems should be started early.
 This could include keeping basic records such as grower names, contacts, locations, seed sources, acres planted, years planted; and some analogous tracking of businesses using the crop.
 Developing record keeping, forms, and processes more specifically related to quality control could include: grain grading standards, germ testing standards, food safety requirements; recommended criteria for growing the crop (for example, familiarity with growing and processing small grains, access to existing small grains markets) and a grower vetting process; registration paperwork and licensing requirements; and other IP related documentation.